BlazeKl/dxvk-async/README.md

 ### Games tested
 * Path of Exile: seems fine
 * Overwatch: graphic bugs on first matches, seems fine after playing for a while
+* Sonic Forces: in-game graphic bugs will fix when shaders finish compiling, menu is a bit broken

 ### Instructions